The Honourable: Ireland

 In Ireland, all judges of the High Court, Court of Appeal and Supreme Court are referred to as The Honourable Mr/Ms Justice.

 Italy

-In Italy, the style The Honourable (Onorevole) is customarily used to refer to a member of the Chamber of Deputies or Senate of the Republic.
+In Italy, the style The Honourable (Onorevole) is customarily used to refer to a member of the Chamber of Deputies.
 Former members of parliament can maintain the style.

 Malta

 All members of the unicameral Parliament of Malta are entitled to this prefix.

 The Netherlands

 An extensive system of honorifics used to be in place in the Netherlands.
 In a more formal setting it still is.
 De weledele heer/vrouwe 'the honourable lord/lady' is used for the genteel bourgeoisie.
 The middle classes are instead addressed with De heer/mevrouw 'sir/madam', which is the equivalent of Mr/Ms in English.

 Also typical is the use of De weledelgeboren heer/vrouwe 'the well-born lord/lady', for students at universities, traditionally children of the genteel bourgeoisie.

 The system adds honorifics based on prestige for military officers based on rank, barristers, prosecutors, judges, members of parliament, government ministers, nobles, clergy, and for academic degrees of master's and above.

 In the Dutch language, Mr is a formal and academic title, for both men and women, protected by Dutch law.
 It stands for Meester 'master', and is strictly reserved for holders of a master's degree in law (LL.M.) who are qualified to practice law.
 Holders are addressed as De weledelgestrenge heer/vrouwe Mr 'the honourable strict lord/lady master', followed by their name.